PauloPhagula/site/_drafts/2017-04-06-js-inheritance-doesnt-exist.md

 Now, considering the dog object created above, not very useful in its presents state, let's say we'd like it to do something, say make a sound.
-We could add a method on the dog object that allows it to make a sound.
-But, lets consider that asides our dog object, our program will need other objects to make sounds.
+We could add a method on the dog object that allows it to make a sound, but, lets consider that asides our dog object, our program will need other objects to make sounds.
 Well, we could add a function to each of those objects.
-But if we think of it, we quickly realize it's impractical to have a N copies of the same function.
+But if we think of it, we quickly realize it's impractical to have N copies of the same function.
 So, instead, what we can do is create a "friend" object with the function and then tell all of these objects to become friends with it, such that we reuse that single method all over.